Marko Ciciliani: Audiovisual works

 Ciciliani started to work with lighting as an important part of his compositions in 2003.
 This became one of his main areas of interest which also led to his dissertation at Brunel University in 2010.
 In 2005 he founded his own ensemble “Bakin Zub”, which focussed on multimedia works which combine instrumental parts, live-electronics and visuals.
 Bakin Zub's last public appearance was in 2014, when it premiered Ciciliani's program-length work "Suicidal Self Portraits" at the festival Forum Neuer Musik Deutschlandfunk in Cologne.

 More recently, Ciciliani has primarily worked with live-video in his audiovisual works, as for example in his solo compositions "Via" or "Formula minus One".
 After having realized two works using laser in 2007 and 2009, he used this medium again in his "Steina" for violin, live-electronics, live-video and laser.

 In 2015 Ciciliani produced a book titled "Pop Wall Alphabet".
 It is a transmedia work combining 4.5 hours of music (included as a DVD with the book), roughly 300 pages of digitally generated texts and 27 images.
 The work is based on condensations of material from publications of pop music, be it as superimpositions of songs, rearranged texts or combined artworks as images.
 The music was described a "monlythic verticalisation of sound".
 The focus of this work is a study of perception and acoustic pareidolias.

-In 2019 Ciciliani's most recent publication was released by ChampDAction in Antwerp titled "Transgressions".
+In 2019 Ciciliani's publication titled "Transgressions" was released by ChampDAction in Antwerp.
 It consist of a book with an integrated USB stick that contains four audiovisual compositions.
 Furthermore, the book contains a reprint of his text "Music in the Expanded Field – on recent Approaches in Interdisciplinary Composition", which is based on a lecture he gave at the Darmstadt Summer Courses in 2016.